 First, mix the yeast with warm water in a small bowl according to the package instructions.
 While the yeast blooms, melt the margarine and let it cool.

 In a mixer fitted with a dough hook, mix the yeast, margarine, sugar, salt, and zest on low speed until combined.
 With the mixer on low, slowly pour in the milk and beat in the eggs.
 Then, add the flour in small additions until the dough forms.
 The dough will be sticky, but not wet.

 Grease a large bowl with cooking spray.
 Place the dough in the bowl, and cover it with a towel to rise overnight.
 Something I learned from watching my grandma: She makes the imprint of a cross on top of the dough before covering it.
 I love that little tradition!

 The next day (or once the dough has doubled in size), it’s time for my favorite part of Easter bread—the braids.
 Now, I’m no master at it, but I’ve always loved braiding.
-And if you’re someone who finds braiding hair weirdly soothing and satisfying, let me tell you, braiding dough is even better.
-Bread dough in particular is very elastic-y and SO fun to play with.
-Come to think of it, we should really just make bread dough for kids to play with instead of Play-doh.
-Great for play time and snack time!
+And if you’re someone who finds braiding hair weirdly soothing, let me tell you, braiding dough is even better.
+Bread dough in particular is very elastic and SO fun to play with.
+It’s like Play-doh for adults, but it’s even better because it’s food.